-

 Valentine’s Day 2025

 Musicians Alyse HokampRobert HokampSteven HarlosAustin CrumrineGreg Beck Donations/tips: Venmo @Alyse-Hokamp, PayPal hokampmusic@gmail.com Music You’d Be So Nice to Come Home ToL-O-V-E Venus C’était charmantProezas de SolonI Wish You Love Apple Blossom Time Romance cumbiaCan’t Help Falling In Love No Other Love Chopin Nocturne in Eb Major, Op.
-9 No. 2 I Could Have Danced All Read more
+9 No. 2 I Could Have Danced All Night (Break) SentimentaleAlways with you (from Spirited Away)That Old Feeling Girl From Ipanema Planetarium (from La La Land)These Foolish ThingsFly Me to the MoonMaria Elena Naquele TempoKoimachibitoNightPlaisir d’amore (inspiration for the song Can’t Help Falling in Love)O Sole Mio Concept/development Last summer, as I was wrapping… Read more